RobertEJohnson/Coding-Challenge-Tracker/docs/weeklyRecaps/week1.md

 Assuming this Challenge #3 be easier than it was originally for me kept me from identifying/checking in with myself when I was struggling.
 I didn't step back to recalibrate because I was frustrated with myself for not coming up with a solution, then I didn't come up with a solution I really liked much.
 I usually don't struggle with the frustration of not figuring things out, but I can identify a few core problem causers here.
 Firstly, my own self-expectation of doing something I thought would be easy kept from adapting and held me back when it proved to be difficult.
 The standard I hold myself to ended up defeating me, I'm an 'accomplisher' then fell because I didn't meet my own terms of 'accomplishing' tasks.

 Which brings me to my second reflection.
 My ambitions need a little more tuning.
 I'm all for getting things done and making awesome things!
-I love it so much.
-But maybe it would be better to work from a place that doesn't disable me if I'm not able to meet those ambitions.
-I'm not sure where that is at the moment but I think it has to do with more putting more enjoyment in the crafting of solutions and learning new things than it the fulfillment of either of those things.
-All of these things are good, but I love learning as it is so why not have more of my inner values surround learning as opposed to slightly more vague things like master or accomplishment.
-I love both of those things but I may end up curtailing myself (and in return both of those things) if I try to brute force my way to them.
-Why not approach problems with a greater sense of humility and a larger excitement around learning and experimenting rather than having focus around whether or not I can do it to a certain standard.

-Also I'm sure I'll be a lot lighter of a person with that adjustment, who doesn't want to be around someone who is just loving on life and learning.
-It's a lot more freeing of an approach.
+I don't want my worth to be nested in getting things done though, that's unstable and can bring a team down if it's not met.
+I'd rather have the focus on learning and be more giving with myself.

-Ask the next question!
+Next, Ask the next question!

-(continue writing this when less tired, go to bed my dude.)
+We have to have so many learning moments we never take advantage of, I think it's a good practice to continually be asking new questions.
+A dead-end might in fact the threshold guardian before a whole new company/product/solution.
+Those are the places that I should be excited to get into.
+Rather than leaving right away, why not experiment a bit and ask questions.
+Some really good things could be right around the corner!

 ---- --- -- -- --